rackspace-cookbooks/chef-newrelic/README.md

 ## Cookbooks:

-This cookbook recommends on the following cookbooks:
+This cookbook depends on the following cookbooks:
 * php
 * python

-* ms_dotnet4
+This cookbook recommends on the following cookbooks:

 * curl

 ### Depending on your environment, these recommended cookbooks are actual dependencies (depends):
 * Installing the PHP agent?
 You'll need the php cookbook to be available.
 * Installing the Python agent?
 You'll need the python cookbook to be available.
-* Installing the DotNet agent?
-You'll need the ms_dotnet4 cookbook to be available.

 * Want to make use of deployments?
 You'll need the curl cookbook to be available.